Content Map Terms

 Surgery Overview

-Vacuum aspiration is a minor surgical procedure.
+Vacuum aspiration is a minor medical procedure.
 A normal recovery includes:

 • Irregular bleeding or spotting for the first 2 weeks.
 Use sanitary pads until you stop bleeding.
 Using pads makes it easier to monitor your bleeding.